vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ![image](/assets/2025-09-16/080.png)

-In the refresh event, we process the `RETURN` table, extract the SAP message, and display it to the user.
-That way the user immediately sees whether the submission was successful or if something went wrong.
+In the refresh event, we process the `RETURN` table, extract the status message, and display it to the user.
+That way the user immediately sees if the submission was successful or not.

 ![image](/assets/2025-09-16/090.png)

 ## Result and conclusion

-We learned how to query an inventory document from SAP and submit the counted quantities back to the system.
-The video below shows the entire process from loading the document to sending the counts.
-Please remember this example is meant for demonstration only; a production-ready solution would need additional features such as material texts, value help for selecting a list, better validation for user input, and proper error handling rather than simply displaying messages:
+We explained how to query an inventory document from SAP and submit new numbers back to the system.
+Let's take a look at the demo video again.
+But remember, this is just a simple example.
+A production-ready solution would need additional features to make the application more robust.
+For example:

-- Material text in addition to the material number
+- Material text in addition to the material number.
-- Value help for selecting an inventory document
+- Value help, for selecting an inventory document.
-- Better checks to ensure the user has filled the text inputs correctly
+- Better checks to ensure that the user has filled all text inputs correctly.
-- Proper handling of error messages, not just displaying them
+- Proper handling of error messages, instead of just displaying them.

 ![image](/assets/2025-09-16/result.gif)